Power allocator governor tunables

 variations such as environmental conditions, and some factors related

-to the speed-grade of the silicon. sustainable_power is therefore
+to the speed-grade of the silicon. sustainable_power

 simply an estimate, and may be tuned to affect the aggressiveness of